 All organizations must ensure that they are providing a safe working environment for their employees.
 The Canadian Center for Occupational Health and Safety provides occupational health and safety guidelines outlined by the government of Canada.

-Remember that managing employees is an ongoing and involved process.
+Remember that managing employees is an ongoing and involved activity.
 Providing motivation, proper training, and frequent feedback help promote a positive working environment and further employee retention.

 For further information and direction, please consult your local and/or regional governmental offices.